 Mosquito Surveillance Program

 THD operates a mosquito surveillance program in order to confirm when West Nile virus is present in the community.
 Special mosquito traps are set in various locations throughout Tulsa County.
 Samples are collected and tested weekly for the presence of WNV.
 The Tulsa Health Department also works to control mosquito populations during the spring and summer.
 In a typical mosquito season, THD sprays hundreds of square miles for adult mosquitoes.
 The objective of the surveillance is to detect the presence of mosquitoes, determine abundance, species, make a risk assessment, and provide a basis for control.
 Control methods include larviciding and adulticiding when necessary.
-View the latest map of West Nile Virus Positive Trap Locations (map last updated June 12, 2015 - no new positive trap locations since this time).
+View the latest map of West Nile Positive Trap Locations (map last updated September 18, 2015).

 The 2015 mosquito season by the numbers: